 Which teams might mesh with Weaver in the NFL Draft?

 Weaver has an exciting NFL Draft profile.
-Given that I had Basham as a mid-round pick, I see Weaver as a solid Day 2 pick.
+I see the Pittsburgh EDGE as a solid Day 2 pick.
 Round 3 may be more likely due to his athletic ceiling and his age, but if he reaches Day 3, he shouldn’t fall far.
 For teams like the New York Jets, Detroit Lions, Tennessee Titans, and Cincinnati Bengals, he’s an excellent fit, both schematically and culturally.